 Convictions and adjudications for out-of-District offenses (including federal offenses) are scored like the closest comparable D.C.
-Official Code offenses.
+Code offenses.
 To determine the closest comparable D.C.
 Official Code offense:

 - 1. Look at the name of the offense in the out-of-District statute; - 2.
 Examine the elements of the offense in the out-of-District statute; - 3.
 Based only on the name and statutory elements of the out-of-District offense, not on the underlying conduct, choose the current D.C. offense that most closely matches the out-of-District offense.
 Score the out-of-District offense for criminal history purposes just as the most closely matched D.C. offense would be scored (for example, an out-of-District offense that most closely matches ADW is scored as 2 points, just as is a prior D.C.
 ADW conviction). - 4.
 If there is more than one possible D.C. statute that "closely match" the outof-District offense, select the least severe D.C. statute, whether that statute is a misdemeanor or a lesser felony.
 In some cases, the least severe D.C. statute might be a felony even if the out-of-District offense is a misdemeanor.
 What is most important is how D.C. classifies the statute.
-Importantly, do not look to the underlying conduct of the prior offense to select the offense that most closely matches; instead compare the elements of the D.C. and out-of-District offenses. - 5.
-If no comparable D.C. statute can be found based on the above rules, then the following default rules apply: - A. Apply 1 point for all convictions that are classified as felonies by the other jurisdiction; - B. Apply 1⁄2 point for all juvenile adjudications that are classified as felonies by the other jurisdiction; - C. Apply /4 point for all convictions that are classified as misdemeanors and are punishable by 90 days or more incarceration by the other jurisdiction. - D. Exceptions: If the conduct of conviction was once a crime here but has been de-criminalized, Section 2.2.9 applies and the conviction is not scored.
+Importantly, do not look to the underlying conduct of the prior offense to select the offense that most closely matches; instead compare the elements of the D.C. and out-of-District offenses. - A. If there is more than one possible D.C. statute that "closely matches" the out-of-District offense, CSOSA should always identify all of the matching offenses in a footnote and indicate that the least severe offense was scored. - 5.
+If no comparable D.C. statute can be found based on the above rules, then the following default rules apply: - A. Apply 1 point for all convictions that are classified as felonies by the other jurisdiction;

+- B. Apply 1⁄2 point for all juvenile adjudications that are classified as felonies by the other jurisdiction; - C. Apply 1/4 point for all convictions that are classified as misdemeanors and are punishable by 90 days or more incarceration by the other jurisdiction. - D. Exceptions: If the conduct of conviction was once a crime here but has been de-criminalized, Section 2.2.9 applies and the conviction is not scored.